-- Rule 26 AGGRESSIVE PHYSICAL/VERBAL ACTION (Responsibility/Caring/Justice and Fairness): A student shall not exhibit any form of aggressive physical or verbal action against another student, staff member, "visitor", or any other adult at school.
-Minor incidents of hitting, biting, spitting, shoving, kicking or throwing objects at a student or adult may be a Level I or II infraction. - A. Verbal Confrontation/Provocation UB: Aggressive Behavior, UB: Bullying, UB: Harassment-Verbal: A student shall not approach another person in a confrontational, provocative or bullying manner.
+- Rule 26 AGGRESSIVE PHYSICAL/VERBAL ACTION (Responsibility/Caring/Justice and Fairness): A student shall not exhibit any form of aggressive physical or verbal action against another student, staff member, "visitor", or any other adult at school. - A. Verbal Confrontation/Provocation: A student shall not approach another person in a confrontational, or provocative manner.
 This will include attempts to intimidate or instigate another person to fight or commit other acts of physical aggression.